yasasi-abeysinghe/ETDTitlePageClassifier/README.md

 **Input:** The texts from ETDs are extracted using AWS Textract.
 Those OCRed Text files are used as input into the heuristic classifier.

 **Method:**
 1. Vectorize the text in first n pages using One-Hot Encoding word embedding technique.
-The features considered would be ["partial", "fulfillment", "requirements"].
+The features considered would be ["submitted", partial", "fulfillment", "requirements", "accepted"].
-2. Then measure the cosine similarity between the query vector [1, 1, 1].
+2. Then measure the cosine similarity between the query vector [1, 1, 1, 1, 1].
 3. Then, find the top ranked page and labeled it as 'title-page'

 **Output:** Text file for each ETD indicating the page name and the respective classification label. title-page or non-title-page